 This digital nomad visa covers only Dubai, offering you a fantastic digital infrastructure, top co-working spaces, and a dynamic lifestyle.

-Besides tax-free income, you can also count on other benefits of UAE residents, such as schooling or COVID-19 vaccination.
+Besides tax-free income, you can also count on other benefits for UAE residents, such as schooling or COVID-19 vaccination.

 Digital nomad visa requirements for UAE – Dubai: